What should I practice on guitar?

 As you continue to learn new chords, you have to be able to execute them through strumming.
 At first, I would learn some patterns in different time signatures as a guide which you can then adjust to your liking.

 Strumming the guitar is a lot like thinking as a percussionist.
 You have to keep good time and create interesting, repetitive patterns with variations.
-I highly recommend practicing strumming using a metronome to improve your sense of time.
+I highly recommend practicing strumming using a metronome to improve your sense of time (here is a free metronome on the site).
 Always start at a slow and comfortable tempo and then gradually increase it when practicing.

 Start with simple patterns using eighth notes, which include the beats and the ‘ands’ in between each beat.